EgoCor: an R package to facilitate the use of exponential semi-variograms for modelling the local spatial correlation structure in social epidemiology: Background

-The empirical semi-variogram is not unique and is based on the choice of the maximal distance between observations (all pairs of observations which are further apart than the maximal distance are not used to estimate the semi-variogram) and the number of bins (distance intervals for pairs of observations for which one point of the semi-variogram will be estimated).
+The empirical semi-variogram is not unique as it is based on the choice of the maximal distance between observations (all pairs of observations which are further apart than the maximal distance are not used to estimate the semi-variogram) and the number of bins (distance intervals for pairs of observations for which one point of the semi-variogram will be estimated).
 If the number of observations is limited and only a small proportion of the variance is spatially structured, then the ability of fitting an exponential model to the semi-variogram may be strongly dependent on the mentioned meta parameters.
-Moreover, the fit of the estimated exponential model must be evaluated visually with a comparative evaluation of a range of maximal distances and numbers of bins.
+Therefore, the fit of the estimated exponential model must be evaluated visually with a comparative evaluation of a range of maximal distances and numbers of bins and by applying a measure of uncertainty to the fitted models.

-There are a number of possibilities to fit semi-variogram models using R packages.
-But the range of modelling possibilities can be a deterrent to its wider use by health researchers with limited experience with the analysis of spatial data.
-Moreover, it remains presently difficult to obtain measures of uncertainty for parametric semi-variogram models and as far as we know the only method that has been implemented in current R packages is the BRISC method by \cite{saha2018brisc} provided in the R package \pkg{BRISC} \citep{BRISCpkg} which is not suitable to be used with health data \citep{dyck2023parameter}. \citet{dyck2023parameter} have investigated how to modify an existing bootstrap approach to make it reliable in the context of health data survey (sparse local data defined as a small number of pairs at small distances, and large overall sample size) based on the work of \cite{olea2011generalized}.
-A filtered bootstrap estimate for the standard error of parameter estimates of an exponential semi-variogram model has been proposed and evaluated.
+A variety of software implementations to fit semi-variogram models in R is already available, but the range of modelling possibilities can be a deterrent to its wider use by social epidemiologists with limited experience with the analysis of spatial data.
+Moreover, it remains presently difficult to obtain measures of uncertainty for parametric semi-variogram models.
+As far as we know the only method that has been implemented in current R packages is the BRISC method by \cite{saha2018brisc} provided in the R package {BRISC} \citep{BRISCpkg} which cannot be used given geo-referenced survey data due to the large number of data points, but limited number of pairs at small distances \citep{dyck2023parameter}. \citet{dyck2023parameter} have investigated how to modify an existing bootstrap approach by \citet{olea2011generalized} to make it reliable in the context of health data surveys (sparse local data defined as a small number of pairs at small distances, and large overall sample size) and propose a filtered bootstrap estimate for the standard error of parameter estimates of an exponential semi-variogram model implementable in R.